genouest/biomaj2galaxy/README.md

 These scripts are primarily designed to be used as BioMAJ (http://biomaj.genouest.org) post processes, but they can probably used directly from the command line if you need to.

+This work has been published in GigaScience:

+BioMAJ2Galaxy: automatic update of reference data in Galaxy using BioMAJ.
+Bretaudeau A, Monjeaud C, Le Bras Y, Legeai F, Collin O.
+Gigascience.
+2015 May 9;4:22. doi: 10.1186/s13742-015-0063-8. eCollection 2015.

 Licence
 =======